jcd2020/RL-Reward-Learning/README.md

 6. Does transfer learning have an especially large impact in the **j > k** food environment?
 7. Do multi armed bandits transfer knowledge notably better to grid world agents which exposed to more similar multinomial distributions in their environments? (this is a follow up to q4, does the reward function incorporate information about the environmental parameters)

+Additional directions: instead of providing the structure of partitioning **Ŝ** and **V** can the agent learn to partition the observation space on its own?